sethusaim/Wafer-Fault-Prediction-using-MlFlow/README.md

 # Wafer Fault Detection using MlOps Integration

-This is an end to end machine learning project with MlOps integration for predicting the quality of wafer sensors.
+This is an end to end machine learning system with MLFlow integration for predicting the quality of wafer sensors.

 ## Demo
 - Link